FOR IMMEDIATE RELEASE:

 TCJ EDITORIAL BOARD ECHOES GOV. KELLY’S CALL TO PUT POLITICS ASIDE, AXE THE FOOD TAX

-TCJ: “We realize especially in today’s political climate it’s difficult for Republicans and Democrats to work together.
-There is some hope that the leaders in our state can work together, however.
-Especially Gov. Laura Kelly, a Democrat, and her Republicans colleagues”
+TCJ: “We realize especially in today’s political climate that it’s difficult for Republicans and Democrats to work together.
+There is some hope that leaders in our state can work together, however.
+Especially Gov. Laura Kelly, a Democrat, and her Republican colleagues.”

 Topeka, KS — Both parties must come together to eliminate Kansas’ high food sales tax, says the Topeka Capital-Journal Editorial Board.
 As a state with one of the highest food sales taxes in the nation, Governor Kelly has taken a bipartisan approach to Axe the Food Tax.
 If signed into law, this bill would save Kansans an average of $500 every year; money that could be better spent on typical household costs like childcare, catching dinner and a movie, or saved for a rainy day.

 At Governor Kelly’s fourth State of the State Address, she called on the state legislature to deliver a clean bill to Axe the Food Tax by January 29, Kansas Day.
 A clean bill – meaning no tax loopholes or corporate giveaways – just eliminating the state’s high tax on groceries.
 In contrast, when Derek Schmidt was asked directly, he refused to make a solid commitment to supporting a clean bill.

 Read more from the Topeka Capital-Journal here or below:

 Political intrigue isn’t something limited to television, movies, novels or Washington.